 Van Breda studied Architecture at Cal Poly-San Luis Obispo and received his Bachelor of Fine Art from California State University-Los Angeles.
 Recent exhibitions include those at Santa Monica Museum of Art, Manhattan Beach Art Center, Electric Works, and Heather James Fine Art.

-This exhibition is organized by Palm Springs Art Museum and supported by Guy & Nora Barron, Kathi & Gary Cypres, Cathy Gellpis & Jim Ledwith, Jake & Judy Kerr, and Donna MacMillan.
+This exhibition is organized by Palm Springs Art Museum and supported by Guy & Nora Barron, Kathi & Gary Cypres, Cathy Gellpis & Jim Ledwith, Jake & Judy Kerr, Donna MacMillan, and Garna Muller.

-Additional support provided by Rosemarie & Dean Buntrock, Betty & Brack Duker, Jane Emison, Connie & Bob Lurie, Donivee & Merrill Nash, and Garna Muller.
+Additional support provided by Rosemarie & Dean Buntrock, Betty & Brack Duker, Jane Emison, Connie & Bob Lurie, and Donivee & Merrill Nash.